Gamer-Tool-Studio/cluaido-nft/README.md

-# Cluaido Project
+# Cluaido NFTS

-Welcome to the Cluaido Project!
-This repository contains the smart contracts and deployment scripts for the Cluaido NFT collection and the CluaidoCoin (ERC20) token.
-The project is deployed across multiple blockchain networks, including BNB Smart Chain, Polygon testnet, and Arbitrum Sepolia.
+Welcome to the ClUAIDO NFTS!
+This repository contains the smart contracts and deployment scripts for the Cluaido NFT collection.
+The project is deployed across multiple blockchain networks and testnets, including BNB Smart Chain, Polygon,Arbitrum, Avalanche and others.

 ## Table of Contents